 The final clip they both shared on Dec.
 11 was made in front of their Christmas tree, the presents already piling up.

 "It's nice to have common ground to connect on, but it's also nice to have the dichotomy of two different genres," Boss noted to Dance Spirit in 2012."
 We're very close-knit, but we still have our own things."

-More recently, they've used their platform to help inject some love and understanding into the difficult conversations that have been roiling this country about race relations and social justice.
-On June 12, Boss paid tribute to Mildred Jeter and Richard Loving, whose landmark 1967 Supreme Court case determined that state laws criminalizing interracial marriage were violations of the U.S. Constitution.
+In recent years they used their platform to educate and help inject some love and understanding into the difficult conversations that have been roiling this country about race relations and social justice.
+On June 12, 2020, Boss paid tribute to Mildred Jeter and Richard Loving, whose landmark 1967 Supreme Court case determined that state laws criminalizing interracial marriage violated the U.S. Constitution.

 "Like, pieces that at one time were apart indefinitely, until someone said 'nah, there's a bigger picture here.'
 Building that picture takes patience.
 Humility.
 Focus.
 Optimism.
 Vision.
 Steadfastness.
 There's also another picture that needs that kind of attention."

 Even nurturing their own corner of happiness in this crazy world took plenty of effort, particularly in the beginning.

 Holker told Dance Spirit it was refreshing to finally be with someone who understood a professional dancer's schedule—the long hours, the travel, the attention from the opposite sex.
 Jealousy could be a thing, sometimes, but their solution was always to just talk it out.